Dudleya pulverulenta: Distribution and habitat

 Dudleya pulverulenta is native to California and Baja California.
 Its range extends from extreme southern Monterey County southward to Punta Prieta in the central desert of Baja California.
 It is typically found in rocky cliffs, and canyons, generally under 1000 meters in elevation.
 It is primarily a plant of coastal distribution and can often be found within 12 miles of the coast, and more inland occurrences are typically in valleys where the heat is moderated by elevation or coastal influence.

 Plants are very rapid recolonizers as evidenced by proliferation on roadcuts or disturbed soil shortly after development.
 Their habitat preference for rocky, shallow soils and open habitats mean that fuel is limited in proximity to the plants, enabling them to survive wildfire.
 The plant will resprout after fire.

 Cultivation

 The plant tolerates full sun exposure or part shade.
 It is susceptible to aphid infestations which result in flower and rosette deformities.
 It is a much hardier plant for the garden environment than the more commonly available Dudleya brittonii.

 Dudleya pulverulenta is not noted for its longevity and may only live up to 2 or 3 years in cultivation, but some specimens in the wild may be over 40 years old in a most optimal location.
 When the plant dies, the rosette takes on a withered, ashy gray appearance, resembling a bird's nest.
-It is important to note whether the center leaves of the rosette are still alive, as the dormant plant will often surround a few live leaves with a ring of withered leaves until the next growing season pushes them down.
+A dormant plant will often surround a few live leaves with a ring of withered leaves until the next growing season pushes them down.